-In Armenia there is a lack of citizen participation in the design and development of public services and development programmes; a lack of understanding among civil servants of public innovation and the potential of co-design; as well as a lack of access among change-makers to raise seed capital for experimenting with potential innovations.
-Together with the Government of Armenia, UNDP Armenia set up an open governance lab where two design challenges were launched.
-One to enhance local governance - engaging with 3.839 via social media and 130 via outreach workshops - and the other to mitigate climate change and create early warning systems to connect to a simulation exercise being run by the government.
-The Lab also conducted a foresight exercise using Futurescaper and hosted networking events, such as on open data, citizen science and "brand Armenia" with fYR Macedonia
+The innovation context in Armenia suffers from a cocktail of crosscutting issues: a lack of citizen participation in the design and development of public services and development programmes; a lack of understanding among civil servants of public innovation and the potential of co-design; as well as a lack of access among change-makers to raise seed capital for experimenting with potential innovations.
+UNDP Armenia set up an innovation lab where multiple design challenges were launched in local governance, climate change, human rights, as well as an open 'do-ityourself' challenge.
+These challenges engaged with over 4000 via social media and 130 via outreach workshops and produced eight functioning social start-ups in a range of areas.
+The Lab also conducted a foresight exercise using Futurescaper and hosted TEDx talks and other networking events, such as on open data, citizen science and "brand Armenia" with 174 participants.